-The non-organic cotton production uses high levels of pesticides.
-Cotton production uses more chemicals per unit area than any other crop and account for 10-16% of the world’s pesticides, herbicides, and insecticides.
-Chemicals used in the processing of cotton pollute soil, water and air.
+Non-organic cotton production uses high levels of pesticides.
+Cotton production uses more chemicals per unit area than any other crop and accounts for 10-16% of the world’s pesticides, herbicides, and insecticides.
+Chemicals used in the processing of cotton pollute soil, water, and air.

-Hemp has positive effects on the environment and does not pollute the air, water or soil.
+Hemp has positive effects on the environment and does not pollute the air, water, or soil.
 It increases the richness of the soil and is a natural weed suppressor.
-Hemp plants shed their leaves throughout the growing season and adds rich organic matter to the topsoil.
+Hemp plants shed their leaves throughout the growing season and add rich organic matter to the topsoil.
 They also help to retain moisture in the soil.
 Hemp is an excellent ecological alternative to non-organic cotton.

 Bamboo fabric is great for making summer clothes.
 Bamboo is eco-friendly, and they release 35% more oxygen than other trees.
 Bamboo plants help reduce soil erosion and can survive extreme drought conditions.

 Ingeo is an eco-friendly man-made fiber.
 This fabric is made from corn.
 It does not absorb odor or stain.
 It is durable and has high UV resistance.